vatsavaiprudhviraju/educatetech/README.md

 # educatetech
 This is my new project
-Author - vatsavai prudhvi rajy
+Author - vatsavai prudhvi raju